nasmith365/SpaceInvaders/README.md

 # SpaceInvaders

-Space Invaders program that was designed in QT Creater while I was getting my B.S. in Computer Engineering.
+Space Invaders program that was designed in QT Creater using C++ while I was getting my B.S. in Computer Engineering.